Guns (Cardiacs album): Music and themes

 Benjamin suggests that the difference between Guns and the other Cardiacs albums is that Guns has the band's musical influences "well to the fore", with the addition of "a large wall-of-sound glam-rock influence which makes the record extremely accessible, musically."
 He suggested that pointers to the sound of Guns are in the band Spratley's Japs, which hailed from the New Forest and featured Tim Smith and Jo Spratley.
 Their album Pony, which was recorded in 1998 and released in 1999, the same year as Guns, "shares much of the DNA of Guns" and "has a very intimate feel" that "seems to have been carried over into the Guns sessions", with Tim having had a large hand in the writing and production of Pony.
 Uncut commented that Guns became Cardiacs' "most intimate album yet" and called it "one of Cardiacs' most heart-rending collections of songs, with a deep melancholic undertow".

 Lyrically, Tim Smith embraces the cut-and-paste approach that he had occasionally toyed with, according to Benac, with all the songs on Guns featuring "strange word combinations and a sense of Burroughs-ian randomness", though retaining "an atmosphere unique to" each one.
-Guns features several of the lyrical themes typical of Cardiacs, including dogs (cover art, tracks 6 and 12) and dirtiness (tracks 7, 8, 9, and 12).
+Guns features several of the lyrical themes typical of Cardiacs, including dogs and dirtiness.
 Another theme common throughout the album is transformation, such as the snail in "Spell With a Shell" growing wings.
 Benjamin said that "lyrically, Guns is as dense, wilfully confusing, and obscure as Sing to God or any other Cardiacs recording.
 As Tim's querulous voice squawks and shrieks through each number, the songs unfold like puzzles, offering no answers or points of navigation for those who journey with them.
 Perhaps the biggest puzzle is how they shoehorn those ungainly sentences and verses to fit the meter of the music, but somehow they always do."